Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

-Given the slow progression nature of AD, observation of biomarkers starting from when participants were CN often do not temporally span over the entirety from CN to AD.
-This data structure leads to model estimability issues under the Jack model and thus creates challenges for quantitatively studying the hypothesized biomarker cascades.
-Specifically, ``late-development" biomarkers, such as cognitive tests, are unlikely to have enough observations during the plateau of the sigmoid curves, and the height parameters can be weakly estimable, or the estimates of these parameters can have large bias and variability.
+Studies that recruit CN participants at enrollment and follow them over time provide uniquely valuable data for studying biomarker progression during preclinical AD.
+On the other hand, due to the slow progression of AD, often only a limited portion of the study participants reaches AD during the study period where biomarker measurements are collected.
+This data structure creates challenges for quantitatively studying the hypothesized biomarker cascades.
+Specifically, ``late-developing" biomarkers, such as cognitive tests, are unlikely to have been adequately observed during the later plateau portion of the sigmoid curves, causing estimability concerns for the height parameters.
+These parameters may be weakly estimable, or the estimates may have large bias and variability.